 And while Mourinho was delighted to see his team produce such an effective performance, hailing the three points as a crucial milestone in Chelsea's development, he refused to label his side as a title favorite.

 "I think we played fantastic, to play the way we did is amazing," he told Sky Sports.
 "In this process of building the team to be one of the favorites for next season this is a very important step.

 "The best team in the Premier League - we beat them twice, today we were fantastic.

 "We had the better chances to kill the game, the players played with fantastic spirit.
 When they had the ball we were very humble and ready to work defensively, when we had the ball we played and played really well.

-"We are there, but not favourites.
+"We are there, but not favorites.
 For the team it's very important, the feeling is fantastic feeling for them.
 Today we won because we were the best team, not better than them but today they were fabulous.

 "It is not our objective to win (the title this season), our objective is to build the team and complete the formation of the players.

 "I want to start next preseason and say this season we are going to compete and be one of the favorites."